VaxThrash/Project-Don-t-Fall/README.md

 # To Play The Game
-1. Download the game here : https://www.mediafire.com/file/40gk8baqnp040vw/Project_01_22.zip/file
+1. Download the game here : https://app.mediafire.com/6rchbq3u1h0az or play it on Itchio :
 2. Unzip the folder
 3. Open the directory and launch "**Project : Don't Fall.exe**"
 4. Play the game